canonical/subiquity/doc/reference/autoinstall-reference.rst

 .. note::
    Match spec -- using "``match: {}``" will match an arbitrary disk

-When using the "lvm" layout, LUKS encryption can be enabled by supplying a password.
+When using the ``lvm`` layout, LUKS encryption can be enabled by supplying a password.

 .. code-block:: yaml